MetaMask/metamask-docs/docs/guide/snaps.md

 These new methods are what allow snaps to modify the functionality of MetaMask.
 In addition, they also allow websites to install and communicate with individual snaps.

-### Current Functionality

-At present, snaps can create new RPC methods for websites to call, can call many of the same RPC methods that websites can call, and access a limited set of snap-exclusive RPC methods.
-See the [Snaps RPC API documentation](./snaps-rpc-api.html) for more details.
-Over time, MetaMask will expose more internal functionality as RPC methods, granting more capabilities to snaps.

-At the moment, snaps cannot modify the MetaMask UI directly.
-If a snap needs a UI, that UI must exist entirely on a website that can communicate with the snap.

-### Execution Environment
+### Execution environment

 Snaps are untrusted JavaScript programs but execute safely inside the MetaMask application.
 To isolate snaps from the rest of the application and to provide a “fully virtualizable” execution environment, MetaMask uses [Secure EcmaScript (SES)](https://github.com/endojs/endo/tree/master/packages/ses), a subset of JavaScript developed by [Agoric](https://agoric.com/).

 Among other things, SES allows us to restrict access to global JavaScript APIs and to isolate untrusted code from other parts of the application.
 SES does this at the cost of some performance and incompatibility with some JavaScript practices, such as modifying prototypes of intrinsic objects (e.g. the `Promise` constructor).

+## Snaps features
+At present, snaps can;
+- create new RPC methods for websites to call
+- call many of the same RPC methods that websites can call
+- access a limited set of snap-exclusive RPC methods.

+At the moment, snaps cannot modify the MetaMask UI directly.
+If a snap needs a UI, that UI must exist entirely on the website(s) that communicate with the snap(s).

+For detailed integration specifications, see the [Snaps RPC API documentation](./snaps-rpc-api.html).
+Over time, MetaMask will expose more internal functionality as RPC methods—granting more capabilities to snaps.

+### Current functionality
+Lorem ipsum

+### Coming soon
+Lorem ipsum

+### Propose a feature
+Lorem ipsum

-## Getting Started
+## Getting started

 ### Prerequisites
 - [Node.js 16.0](https://nodejs.org/) or later.